devOpifex/windy/README.md

 </div>

-Currently it sets up a basic scaffold to setup up tailwind within an R package for a shiny application.
+Currently it sets up a basic scaffold to use tailwind within an R package for a shiny application.
 All of the heavy lifting is done by tailwind itself.